gsvgit/ImageProcessing/README.md

 ### Build Targets

-For details looc at [MiniScaffold](https://github.com/TheAngryByrd/MiniScaffold), we use it in our project.
+For details look at [MiniScaffold](https://github.com/TheAngryByrd/MiniScaffold), we use it in our project.